Rick-GO/GOcontroll-MQTT/README.md

 ## Under the hood

 The user uses the functions in the MqttApplication.c file to collect data about the broker, subscriptions and messages to publish.
 The call to different stack functions by the MqttStackScheduler detect this new (by the user applied)  information and initiate a corresponding action.
 For example connecting to a broker if broker information is complete or build a publish message to send to the broker.
-The stack takes care of monitoring the connection, if connected, do subscribtions, ping the broker etc.
+The stack takes care of monitoring the connection, do subscribtions, ping the broker etc.

 All the messages that need to be send to the broker are placed in the sendBuffer.
 This buffer is an uint8 array with a cyclic mechanism.
 Stack functions that fill the sendbuffer, also store information to the send queue.
-The queue is a small data holder that only has the location (in the sendbuffer), the length and the priority of a message.
-The sendqueue finally will initiate a data transfer to the server.
+The queue is a small data holder that only stores the start location from a message in the sendbuffer, the length and the priority of a message.
+If the send queue detects new data, it will actually send the messgae to the server

 Received data is also placed in a cyclic buffer.
 If the read and write pointer are not equal to each other, the data extraction will start.
 In case a message is received on which the client is subscribed to, data from this message will be written into the by user declared char array.